It’s a fact in the UK that at the start of the season the open water can be bit chilly and take many months to get close to double figures.

-You can of course dive in a wetsuit but why not make it warmer for yourself and get trained in a drysuit.
-It will help keep you warmer, dryer and could extend your dive time and make it more fun than it already is, especially with DiveMania!
-More information about our Drysuit course can be found here.
+You can of course dive in a wetsuit but why not make it warmer for yourself and get trained in a Drysuit?
+It will help keep you warmer, drier and could extend your dive time and make it more fun than it already is, especially with DiveMania!

 A dry suit seals you off from the water and keeps you comfortable, even in surprisingly cold water.
 Becoming a dry suit diver allows you to expand your boundaries and dive more places, more often.
 Learn which dry suit is right for you, how to take care of your dry suit, and practice:

 Putting on and taking off your dry suit with minimal assistance

 Mastering buoyancy control using your dry suit

 Dive safety procedures when using a dry suit